rclone/rclone/docs/content/overview.md

 The local filesystem may or may not be case sensitive depending on OS.

-  * Windows - usually case insensitive
+  * Windows - usually case insensitive, though case is preserved
   * OSX - usually case insensitive, though it is possible to format case sensitive
   * Linux - usually case sensitive, but there are case insensitive file systems (eg FAT formatted USB keys)